 - Coughing and/or the urge to cough

-These symptoms mostly happen in episodes or attacks, commonly at night too.
-This is one of the reasons why people who have this chronic illness often feel so tired and groggy during the day.
-During an asthma attack, initial minor breathing difficulties can worsen and develop into more serious shortness of breath.
+These symptoms mostly happen in episodes or attacks, often at night too.
+This is one of the reasons why some people who have this chronic illness often feel so tired and groggy during the day.
+During an asthma attack, initial minor breathing difficulties can get worse and develop into more serious shortness of breath.

 Causes and risk factors

 Asthma is more common in some families than in others, which suggests that genes might play a role.
-Further risk factors for children include having other allergic disorders, such as hay fever or eczema, either themselves or in their family.
-Being born with low birth weight is another risk factor.
+Further risk factors include a low birth weight, and having other allergy-related conditions such as hay fever or eczema, either yourself or in your family.
 Asthma is more common in boys than in girls.
-Children are more likely to get asthma if they are exposed to cigarette smoke.
+Children are more likely to get asthma if they’re exposed to cigarette smoke.
 Parents who smoke can reduce this risk by kicking the habit.

-Asthma symptoms are the result of a combination of two factors working together: People with asthma have an immune system that permanently tends to overact.
+Asthma symptoms occur when two things come together: People with asthma have an immune system that permanently tends to overreact.
 This tendency goes mostly unnoticed until the mucous membranes that line the insides of the bronchi come into contact with specific triggers.

-Depending on the type of trigger, asthma is classified as being either allergic or non-allergic.
+Depending on the type of trigger, doctors classify asthma as being either allergic or non-allergic.

-- Allergic asthma is also called “extrinsic asthma” because the trigger is breathed in with the air.
-Different people may have reactions to very different types of triggers, including cigarette smoke (active and passive smoking), plant pollen, animal fur, dust mite excrement, and some kinds of food as well as cold air, perfume, exhaust fumes or certain chemicals.
+- Allergic asthma is also called “extrinsic asthma” because the trigger comes from outside the body and is breathed in with the air.
+Different people may have reactions to very different types of triggers, including cigarette smoke (active and passive smoking), plant pollen, animal fur, dust mite excrement, and some kinds of food as well as cold air, perfume, exhaust fumes and certain chemicals.

-- Non-allergic asthma (also called “intrinsic asthma”) is caused by triggers released by the body.
-These triggers include bacterial or viral inflammations of the airways in particular.
+- Non-allergic asthma (also called “intrinsic asthma”) is caused by triggers that come from inside the body.
+These triggers include bacterial and viral inflammations of the airways in particular.
 Sometimes taking certain kinds of painkillers causes asthma.
 These painkillers include acetylsalicylic acid (ASA, the drug in medicines like Aspirin) and other non-steroidal anti-inflammatory drugs (NSAIDs).
-In some people, physical or emotional stress that causes their breathing to speed up can also induce asthma symptoms.
+In some people, physical or emotional stress that makes them breathe faster can also trigger asthma symptoms.

-In many people, both intrinsic and extrinsic factors play a role, so it is not always possible to clearly distinguish between allergic and non-allergic asthma.
+Factors inside and outside the body often play a role, so it isn't always clear whether it is allergic asthma or non-allergic asthma.
 The effects on the lungs and breathing are nearly the same though: